ansible/ansible/docs/docsite/rst/community/collection_development_process.rst

       - bitbucket_* modules - client_id is no longer marked as ``no_log=true``.
 If you relied on its value not showing up in logs and output, mark the whole tasks with ``no_log: true`` (https://github.com/ansible-collections/community.general/pull/2045).

 **minor_changes**
   Minor changes to ansible-core, modules, or plugins.
-This includes new parameters added to modules, or non-breaking behavior changes to existing parameters, such as adding additional values to choices[].
+This includes new parameters added to modules, or non-breaking behavior changes to existing parameters, such as adding new values to choices[].
 Minor changes are enhancements, not bug fixes.
 Write in present tense.

   .. code-block:: yaml